- What has been built?

 What consultation was there prior to construction ?

 A 30 day public consultation exercise was undertaken from 9 July to 19 August 2013.
 This included the following:

-- a website showing the proposals with an electronic feedback form.
+- Website showing the proposals with an electronic feedback form.

-- a two day exhibition on Friday 26 July and Saturday 27 July 2013 at Walton Library and a one day exhibition on Saturday 3 August at Shepperton Library.
+- Two-day exhibition on Friday 26 July and Saturday 27 July 2013 at Walton Library and a one day exhibition on Saturday 3 August at Shepperton Library.
 This included exhibition boards describing the scheme design and a feedback form.
 Officers were in attendance to answer questions on the proposals.

 The following stakeholder groups were also contacted separately to explain the proposals and seek their comments and views.